jckarter/clay/doc/language-reference.md

 ## Conventions

 BNF grammar rules are provided in `monospace` blocks beginning with `# Grammar`.
-Concrete examples of syntax are provided in monospace blocks beginning with `// Example`.
-Regular expressions in grammar rules are delimited by `/` and use Perl `/x` syntax; that is, whitespace between the delimiting slashes is insignificant and used for readability.
-Literal strings in grammar rules are delimited by `"`.
+Examples of Clay code are provided in monospace blocks beginning with `// Example`.
+Regular expressions in grammar rules are delimited by `/slashes/` and use Perl `/x` syntax; that is, whitespace between the delimiting slashes is insignificant and used for readability.
+Literal strings in grammar rules are delimited by `"quotation marks"`.

 ## Tokenization